au5ton/website/README.md

 ##Utilizations

-- See the [credit page](http://macphage.github.io/site/credit.html) for a full list of the site's utilizations
+- See the [attributions page](http://macphage.github.io/site/credit.html) for a full list of the site's utilizations

 ##Contribution